datarail/rnaseq/README.md

 5. Move your fastq files to this directory.
 (Using `mv` command on Orchestra.)

 6. Move your yaml file to this directory as well.
 An example .yaml file is available in this GitHub repository as `yaml_example.yaml`:
-    -OPTION 1: Open a new file with a text editor.
+    - OPTION 1: Open a new file with a text editor.
 Copy and paste the content of `yaml_example.yaml` to that file.
 Save and exit.
-    -OPTION 2: Download the file directly from GitHub using the following command: `wget https://raw.githubusercontent.com/sorgerlab/rnaseq/master/yaml_example.yaml`
+    - OPTION 2: Download the file directly from GitHub using the following command: `wget https://raw.githubusercontent.com/sorgerlab/rnaseq/master/yaml_example.yaml`

 7. Make a .csv file describing your samples.
 Use `sample_description.csv` in this GitHub repository as a template.
-As before, you can either create a new file and copy-and-paste OR using `wget https://raw.githubusercontent.com/ArtemSokolov/rnaseq/master/sample_description.csv`
+As before, you can either create a new file and copy-and-paste OR using `wget https://raw.githubusercontent.com/sorgerlab/rnaseq/master/sample_description.csv`

 8. Run the following line of code:
     ```